aws-samples/friend-microservices/README.md

 ### Send Test Friend Action Events

-Since front SQS is FIFO, you need to send messages in three separate time, to get to the final state.
+Since front SQS is Standard queue, you need to send test messages three times separately, to get to the final state.
 With AWS CLI:

 ```